 Choosing to participate in Random Acts of Kindness Week is your first step to making the world a better place.
 Your next step is deciding how you will keep this message going and how you will choose to be kind.
 There are many different random acts of kindness you can choose from, but most are not random at all.
 You plan them out and choose a random person to be kind to.

-When you donate a car to Wheels For Wishes, you are donating your car to charity, and your target person to be kind to is a child with a life-threatening medical condition in your community.
+When you donate a car to Wheels For Wishes, you are donating your car to charity, and your target person to be kind to is a child with a critical illness in your community.
 Your donation helps bring hope, strength, and joy back into the life of a local child, so choosing to donate a car during Random Acts of Kindness Week is an excellent way to give back to your community and keep the cycle of kindness moving and going strong.

 If you don’t have a vehicle to donate at this time, you can still participate in Random Acts of Kindness Week.
 There are so many ways to be kind to others in your community, and you can choose to be kind to other adults, kids, teachers, workers, family members, animals, co-workers, or volunteers.
 Whoever you choose to be kind to, you will be making a difference in their life, and they will choose to make a difference in another person’s life.
 All it takes is one person to step up and do something for someone else, and the cycle will continue.